 Instead, Mikulec found his own buyer: Samuel Robinson, a wealthy Philadelphian with whom he had struck up a warm correspondence.
 Robinson, an immigrant from Ireland, cofounded American Stores Company, later ACME Markets.
 On May 28, 1924, Mikulec composed a handwritten receipt stating that Robinson had paid him $2,500 (around $41,500 today) for his “autograph book.”

 Mikulec then began compiling a second book—likely the smaller of the two now in Raab’s possession.
-He kept writing to Robinson, sending the entrepreneur letters from Brazil in 1925 and his hometown of Kraljevo Selo the following year.
+He kept writing to Robinson, sending the entrepreneur letters from Brazil in 1925 and the Croatian town of Kraljevo Selo the following year.
 In 1929, Robinson turned down the opportunity to buy a second volume.
 Yet when Robinson’s great-nephew, who wishes to remain anonymous, contacted Raab last year, he had two volumes on offer.

 Mikulec was “quite the character,” says Raab.
 Whether he told a few tall tales or was merely misunderstood, information about him—and the fate of his albums—can be difficult to parse.
 The New York Times, for example, published a photo of him in Berlin in 1927 with an oversized autograph book.
 And, in 1929, he was photographed with a mammoth book and its traveling pram outside the White House, where he’d procured the signature of President Herbert Hoover’s personal secretary, Walter H. Newton.
 Neither photo matches the slim, ten-pound volume owned by Raab.
 Had Mikulec borrowed the original album from Robinson to continue enhancing it?
 Or was there a third volume floating around?
 One of the last articles available, from 1929, mentions that Mikulec had been offered $50,000 for his 56-pound log “from a widely known Philadelphian.”